CEA-Liten/CairnOpen/doc/user/about_cairn/what_is_cairn.rst

 Modelling principles of |cairn|
 ================================

-A multi-energy system (:ref:`energysystem`) is modelled by an set of technological components exchanging flows of different **energy carriers**, and/or state data (internal temperature, operating status...).
+A multi-energy system is modelled by an set of technological components exchanging flows of different **energy carriers**, and/or state data (internal temperature, operating status...).
 Each technological components is associated to a model that writes |milp| contribution to a global **optimization problem**.
 An **optimization problem** consists of maximization or minimization of an **objective function** under constraints.